Motivational speaker Jim Rohn is quoted as saying we are the average of the five people we spend the most time with.

 2. TO BE AN A+ BUSINESS PERSON, LISTEN TO A+ PEOPLE.

-Many business authors spew out books and content as fast as they can because they have an online audience ready to buy every new edition that’s pushed to them.
+Some business authors spew out books and content as fast as they can because their online audience is eager to buy everything that’s pushed to them.
 Sure, the first book may have been great, but the second, third, eighth, tenth are as light as air-popped popcorn.

-However, we have space in our business life for a FEW well-chosen experts.
+Instead, make space for a FEW well-chosen experts.
 To get the most out of their expertise, you need to understand their body of work.

 A true expert for YOU is someone who is suited to your style, ethics, personality, and level of professionalism.
 When you choose wisely, the experts you choose will have a philosophy or approach you can gain insight from.